UnionOfRAD/li3_quality/README.md

    no test |     n/a | app\controllers\PostsController
 ```

-You can also reuse the `--namespace` argument as well.
+You can also reuse the `--library` argument as well.
 In addition, this command provides an optional `--threshold` argument that only displays coverage below the given amount.
 This defaults to 100, so all classes will be shown.
 If you have coloring on your shell (likely not on windows), then the classes are colored to reflect the coverage policy of the Lithium framework (0% or no test is red, 85% or higher is green and the rest is yellow).

 The "documented" command
 ------------------------